fd-2025/OsmAnd-submodules/README.md

 ## Runner Notes

-When submitting updated metadata to FDroid, they usually want to see a successful run of the build on a GitLab runner.
+When submitting updated metadata to F-Droid, they usually want to see a successful run of the build on a GitLab runner.
 Information is available [here][4] on how to set up your own runner.

 I found a couple of tweaks were necessary to build OsmAnd.